the4thparadigm/hitchhikers-guide/ds_projects/project_set_up/README.md

 ### Environment Variables

-In our project we'll want to import Python modules by using paths relative to the source code directory, so let's add our source code to the PYTHONPATH enironment variable.
+In our project we'll want to import Python modules by using paths relative to the source code directory, so let's add the project directory to the PYTHONPATH enironment variable.

+TODO: instructions for mac/win/nix

 We want to use a configuration file for our project, so let's set an environment variable that points to that file.

+TODO: instructions for mac/win/nix